OXKernel/StreamCipher/README.md

 To encrypt:

-perl ssc.pl input.plain  output.cipher
+perl -I. ssc_main.pl input.plain  output.cipher

 To decrypt:

-perl ssc.pl input.cipher output.plain key\_file
+perl -I. ssc_main.pl input.cipher output.plain key\_file

 NOTE: You will be prompted for a non-echoed key password which is not
       saved.